Lorne W. R. Mulloy

-Lorne W. R. Mulloy (April 14, 1879 – February 21, 1932) was a Canadian soldier, hero of the Boer War, professor at the Royal Military College of Canada, and prominent lawyer.
+Lorne Winfield Redmond Mulloy (April 14, 1879 – February 21, 1932) was a Canadian soldier, hero of the Boer War, professor at the Royal Military College of Canada, and prominent lawyer.
 He was blinded in both eyes at the Battle of Witpoort and was awarded the Distinguished Conduct Medal.

 Early life

-Lorne Winfield Redmond Mulloy was born on April 14, 1879, on a farm in Mountain Township, Dundas, near the villages of Winchester and Chesterville.
-His father, George Mulloy (1815–1888) was born in Ireland and immigrated to Dundas County.
-His mother, Mary Redmond (1835–1917) was born in Matilda, Dundas County.
+Lorne Winfield Redmond Mulloy was born on a farm located at Lot 21, Concession 7 in Mountain Township, Dundas.
+The farm, which had been owned by the Mulloys since 1864, was not far from the villages of Winchester and Chesterville.
+His father, George Mulloy (1815–1888), was born in Ireland and immigrated to Dundas County.
+His mother, Mary Redmond (1835–1917), was born in Matilda, Dundas County.

+Many secondary sources state his birth date as April 14, 1879.
+However, records from his early life suggest that his birth year was 1876, including the 1881, 1891, and 1901 Censuses of Canada.
+His enlistment record, dated December 28, 1899, states his age as 24 years (born 1875).
+A birth record exists for a child of George Mulloy and Mary Redmond named Redmond Laura Mulloy, female, born April 17, 1876.

-Mulloy's mother came from a military family, her father, Marcus Redmond (1797–1889), had served with the 1st Regiment of Dundas during the War of 1812 and at Prescott during the Rebellions of 1837–1838.
+Mulloy's mother came from a military family.
+Her father, Marcus Redmond (1797–1889), had served with the 1st Regiment of Dundas during the War of 1812 and at Prescott during the Rebellions of 1837–1838.
 Her paternal grandfather, Nicholas Redmond (1760-), had fought with the Prince of Wales' American Regiment in the American Revolution, while her maternal grandfather, Johannes Ault (1765-1851), had served with the King's Royal Regiment of New York.

 Mulloy attended local schools in Dundas before becoming principal at a school in Navan.
-While serving as principal, the Second Boer War broke out, and patriotic fever swept the country and although he had planned on attending university, Mulloy could not turn down his chance to serve.
+While serving as principal, the Second Boer War broke out, and patriotic fever swept the country.
+Although he had planned on attending university, Mulloy could not turn down his chance to serve.
 He joined the local cavalry regiment, The Princess Louise Dragoon Guards, and on December 28, 1899, he was selected as part of a group of ten men from Ottawa to join the mounted contingent bound for South Africa, along with Edward Holland who would win the Victoria Cross.

-Military service
+Military Service

 Once enlisted in Ottawa, Mulloy and the others were shipped to Montreal, where they received uniforms and equipment, and thence to Halifax for further training and embarkment.
 On February 21, 1900, they sailed for Cape Town, arriving in March and proceeding at once to the front.
 Mulloy and the Canadian Mounted Rifles fought at the Battle of Kroonstad, Battle of Doornkop, and the Battle of Diamond Hill.
 Throughout June and July, they were stationed in Johannesburg and Pretoria, fighting off Boer attempts at recapture.

 Troopers E. Holland V.C. and L. Mulloy D.C.M.